jcanton/swe4py/slides/slides/1.2-understanding-python/section-slides.md

 It is an abstraction for _"data"_ with:
 - an unique, immutable identity (`id()`, `a is b` ~= `(id(a) == id(b)`)
-  - (in CPython, this is its memory address)
+  - (in CPython, this is the memory address)
 - a type (`type()` ~= `a.__class__`)
 - a value, usually just a _"namespace"_ or mapping from names to other _objects_
 - (in CPython, it also has a reference count `>= 1`)